 Rosie includes a range of resources, links, videos, articles, blogs, teacher resources and support networks.

-Rosie was initially set up by project workers Georgie and Ally, and is now run by Maddy and Ally with the assistance of expert staff, volunteers and of course, teenage girls.
+Rosie was initially set up by project workers Georgie and Ally, and is now run by Sophie and Ally with the assistance of expert staff, volunteers and of course, teenage girls.

-Maddy has been working at the Victorian Women’s Trust, primarily on the Rosie project, since July 2015.
+Sophie has been working at the Victorian Women’s Trust since 2017 and works primarily on the Rosie project.
 She regularly writes for the Rosie blog, is the editor of Write Like a Girl, manages Rosie social media and is involved in the overall strategic planning of the project.
-Maddy is passionate about music, history, art, writing, and advocating for women and girls.
-She also has a slight obsession with GIFs (hence the animated Rosie blogs…)
+Sophie is passionate about reading, writing and advocating for women and girls.
+She also has a slight obsession with GIFs (hence the animated Rosie blogs…).

 Ally is the Manager of Strategic Communications at the Victorian Women’s Trust.
 In 2014, Ally co-founded Rosie with Georgie Proud.
 She has been overseeing the project for many years.
 Ally believes that gender equality is at the heart of positive social change (she also believes in the healing power of choc tops but that’s a whole other thing).